ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter3.md

     foo_partial <| 4
 }
 ```
 Here, we gave only one parameter to function 'foo' that should receive two parameters.
-In other languages like python or C++, this would cause error since number of parameters did not match number of given arguments.
+In other languages like python or C++, this would cause an error since the number of parameters did not match the number of given arguments.
 However, in Opto, this is valid code.
 Opto will generate a partial function of 'foo'.
-In above code, 'foo_partial' is equivalent to the following.
+In the above code, 'foo_partial' is equivalent to the following.

 ```
 let foo_partial b = 3 + b + 2
 ```
-We now see how 'a' is converted into given parameter, and b is remaining undetermined.
+We now see how 'a' is converted into given parameter, and 'b' is remaining undetermined.
 Now, foo_partial is a function that receives 'b' and returns 3 + b + 2.
-Therefore, we need to pass parameter 'b' to compute the result.
-Which was '4' in the above example.
+Therefore, we need to pass parameter 'b' to compute the result which was '4' in the above example.

 This is possible because Opto defines function with multiple arguments as higher order functions.
 If we define function 'foo' with multiple arguments like we did before, foo is actually treated equivalent as following.